 On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) was enacted in response to the COVID-19 pandemic.
 The CARES Act, among other things, permits NOL carryforwards generated in taxable years beginning after December 31, 2017, to offset 100% of taxable income for taxable years beginning before January 1, 2021, and 80% of taxable income in taxable years beginning after December 31, 2020.
 In addition, the CARES Act allows net operating losses incurred in taxable years beginning after December 31, 2017, and before January 1, 2021, to be carried back to each of the five preceding taxable years to generate a refund of previously paid income taxes.
-The Company has recorded a discrete income tax benefit of \$18.9 million related to this legislation during the six months ended June 30, 2020.
+The Company has recorded an discrete income tax benefit of \$19.0 million related to this legislation during the three months ended March 31, 2020.
+We continue to evaluate the impact of the CARES Act on our financial position, results of operations and cash flows.